-- Make sure your child is alert and active before feeding her.
+- Make sure your child is alert and active before feeding them.

-- You can purchase a high chair with a firm base so that she doesn’t sink into her seat.
-This minimises the chances of you accidentally shoving the food inside her mouth too hard which can cause choking.
+- You can purchase a high chair with a firm base so that they don’t sink into their seat.
+This minimizes the chances of you accidentally shoving the food inside their mouth too hard, which can cause choking.

 How Much Food Will Be Enough?

-How much a baby will eat depends on her appetite and mood.
-Avoid giving her more if she turns her head away or begins to cry.
+How much a baby will eat depends on their appetite and mood.
+Avoid giving them more if they turn their head away or begin to cry.